 - Graphics that code the number of cases by state.
 100,000 represents about seventeen percent of the population of Wyoming, but less than one percent of the population of North Carolina and eight other states.
-As I am writing this a dozen states have over 100,000 confirmed cases of Covid-19.
+As I write this a dozen states have over 100,000 confirmed cases of Covid-19.

-- Reporting total cases is of limited use, especially this early in the pandemic.
+- Reporting total cases is of limited use, especially early in the pandemic.
 This can be used to estimate the percent of the population that has been exposed.
 Unfortunately, this statistic is significantly undercounted.
-Antibody tests can be used to provide a much more reliable measure.
+Testing a random as for antibodies can provide a much more reliable measure.

 Problems Gathering Data